 PARAMETER EXPLANATION

 $P{tot,FCR}$ Is the total power provided by the entity

-P{FCR} Is the amount of FCR that is meant to be provided
+$P{FCR}$ Is the amount of FCR that is meant to be provided

-P{NEM} Is the capacity reserved for NEM
+$P{NEM}$ Is the capacity reserved for NEM

-C{FCR} Is the sold capacity of FCR
+$C{FCR}$ Is the sold capacity of FCR

-$NEM{Current}$ Is the current NEM-level
+NEM Current Is the current NEM-level

-Table 6 - Explanation of symbols in used formulas for FCR
+Table 6 - Explanation of symbols in used formulas for FCR.

-For FCR P{NEM} is set to be minimum 25% of the prequalified FCR capacity.
-The capacity reserved for NEM can be used in other markets, but not sold as ancillary service capacity.
+For FCR PNEM is set to be minimum 25% of the prequalified FCR capacity.
+The capacity reserved for NEM can be used in other markets, but not sold as ancillary service capacity, if it is used for energy management purposes.

-3.2.3 Alert State Energy Management (AEM)
+4.3.3 Alert State Energy Management (AEM)